 To celebrate the Festival International de Jazz de Montréal's 31st edition (June 25 to July 6, 2010), we've put together a selection of films set to music that's sure to get you moving... or at least tapping your feet!
 The playlist includes classics such as The Log Driver's Waltz, Street Musique and Norman McLaren's Begone Dull Care, featuring music by the great Oscar Peterson.
 You'll be able to relive musical and cinematic moments from years gone by.
 Enjoy.

-An extraordinary animation in which Evelyn Lambart and Norman McLaren painted directly on film.
+In this extraordinary short animation, Evelyn Lambart and Norman McLaren painted colours, shapes, and transformations directly on to their filmstrip.
 The result is a vivid interpretation, in fluid lines and colour, of jazz music played by the Oscar Peterson Trio.

 Animator Ryan Larkin uses an artist's sensibility to illustrate the way people walk.
 He employs a variety of techniques--line drawing, colour wash, etc.--to catch and reproduce the motion of people afoot.
 The springing gait of youth, the mincing step of the high-heeled female, the doddering amble of the elderly--all are registered with humour and individuality, to the accompaniment of special sound.
 Without words.